centre-for-humanities-computing/danish-foundation-models/docs/datasheets/hopetwitter.md

 If so, please provide a description of these splits, explaining the rationale behind them.**

-There is not splits performed on this dataset.
+No splits are performed on this dataset.

 **If the dataset is a sample from a larger set, what was the sampling strategy?**